-Today, the definition of an Orangery is now also used to describe a glazed building which by its design and construction differs from a typical conservatory.
+Today, the definition of an orangery is now also used to describe a glazed building which by its design and construction differs from a typical conservatory.

 A well designed orangery should always follow the 'Classical Orders of Architecture', which determines the scale and proportion of the individual elements - such as entablature depth, column widths and heights, fenestration, and glazing detail, all in relation to one other.

-A key signature of an orangery is the bold colonnade affect and an orangery without this element is simply a glazed structure without architectural merit or identity.
+A key signature of an orangery is the bold colonnade effect and an orangery without this element is simply a glazed structure without architectural merit or identity.
 An orangery will generally have wide classical pilasters flanking each window or door-set and these are often mirrored internally.

 Orangeries give a shallow roof pitch giving the effect of a diminished roof and creating a roof profile that is less imposing and more suitable to certain architectural styles.